mwarddev/montys-inn/README.md

 ### Google Sheets

 [Google Sheets](https://www.google.co.uk/sheets/about/) was used to store and manipulate all data for the app.
-As the worksheets store user information, and I don't have consent to share their data, I can't add a link to the sheets used in this app.

 ## Testing